JerryTseee/JerryTseee.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - 2027.06*, Bachelor of Engineering in computer engineering, the University of Hong Kong
 - *2022.09 - 2027.06*, Bachelor of Business Administration in finance, the University of Hong Kong
-- *2025.02 - 2025.06*, Undergraduate exchange student, CentraleSupelec, University of Paris-Saclay
+- *2025.02 - 2025.06*, Undergraduate exchange student, CentraleSupélec, University of Paris-Saclay
 - *2019.09 - 2022.04*, Hong Kong Heungto Middle School (DSE: 35/42)

 # 📝 Publications and Projects